How to visit the Pinnacles, Western Australia (2024 Updated)

 The Perth to Pinnacles drive is 200 km and will take approximately 2-hours from the city centre.
 From Perth, the most scenic way to get to the Pinnacles is along the Indian Ocean Drive on the beautiful coral coast.

 The Australian Pinnacles are limestone formations that may have been formed up to 500,000 years ago.
-The Pinnacles desert expands over an area of more than 17,000 hectares.
+The Pinnacle desert expands over an area of more than 17,000 hectares.
 The tallest pinnacle is over 3.5 metres high.

 However, how this process created the lunar-like pinnacle formations is subject to debate and there are several theories that scientists haven’t yet agreed on.